 How to help a crystal meth addict?

 In general, you can only help an addict when s/he is ready for help.
 Meth addicts are no different.
 However, there are interventions you can plan and ways to help address cases of addiction when you identify a problem.
-The first step is to know more about crystal meth itself.
+The first step is to know more about crystal meth addiction itself as well as what addiction treatment programs can offer.

 Methamphetamine can be found in many different solid forms and varies in color from white to brown.
 The form of clear chunky crystals is known as crystal meth, or ice.
 This synthetic drug is a neurotoxin that causes dependence and addiction psychosis, high body temperature, stroke, and cardiac arrhythmia.